rich-iannone/stationaRy/README.md

 [1] NA
 ```

-Quite a few variants of the Tofino station.
-Let's choose the airport one.
-Seems to have a long record.
-It's the first one in that list.
-And I'd like the data from 2005 to 2010.
+A number of stations with `tofino` in its name were returned.
+If the first station in the returned data frame is desired, it can be selected with a slight modification to the `select_isd_station` call (using the `number` argument).
+Then, pipe the output to the `get_isd_station_data` function and supply the desired period of retrieval.

 ```R
 library(stationaRy)